Table of Contents

 So, if your knife is weighty, you can follow the usage of an electric crushing stone to a knife-edge and sharpen your meat knife.
 Both sides of the meat cleaver need to be equally sharped to get an even sharp.
 And thus, continue doing this process until it becomes pointed according to your need.
 This process can also be followed by a traditional weight knife.

 Process 4: Sharpening Using Clamp

 The western meat cleaver is usually sharped using a clamp.
-This type of cleaver has a heavy knife-edge, which is not very piercing.
-It is created for rough usages mainly, such as; cutting the meat and bones.
+This type of cleaver has a heavy knife edge, which is not very piercing.
+It is created for rough usage mainly, such as; cutting the meat and bones.
 It is not right for well cutting of vegetables.

 The sharp edge of this type of chopper doesn’t need to be predominantly piercing.
 So, it can be sharped normally and doesn’t need much work to be sharped, unlike other choppers.

 It is not a knife-edge that you will like to make piercing as a blade’s edge.
 To make your knife sharp using this technique, you need to follow the below procedures:

 - Firstly, You must put the edge of your chopper in the clamp.

 - Secondly, it needs to be placed in such a way that it nearly touched the 1st nail.